-- For a subcutaneous mastectomy, the surgeon removes the entire breast but leaves the nipple and areola (the colored circle around the nipple) in place.
+- Subcutaneous mastectomy: The surgeon removes the entire breast, but leaves the nipple and areola (the colored circle around the nipple) in place.

-- For a total or simple mastectomy, the surgeon cuts breast tissue free from the skin and muscle and removes it.
+- Total or simple mastectomy: The surgeon cuts breast tissue free from the skin and muscle and removes it.
 The nipple and the areola are also removed.
 The surgeon may do a biopsy

 One or two small plastic drains or tubes are usually left in your chest to remove extra fluid from where the breast tissue used to be.